 If you ask a Delhiite what are the two things that stand out for them about the city?
 The answer would be none other than the rich history and the mouth-watering Street Food in Delhi.
-It is tough being in a city which offers such a vast range of delicious cuisines.
-Add to that the fact that I’m a Punjabi and we Punjabis live to eat.
+Punjabi and we Punjabis live to eat.

 While walking through the chaotic maze of by-lanes, you can never be lost in the crowd.
 If you ever, you’ll probably catch the whiff of steaming Samosas still hissing in the hot oil or the sweet aroma of crisp Jalebis.
 You would be following these tasty local foods like Jerry chases his cheese.
 The temptation is everywhere, and it’s hard to resist.
-So read on to make your next Delhi trip awesome by having the best of what Delhi has to offer.
+So read on to make your next Delhi trip awesome by having the best of what Delhi has to offer, you can also check out these 75 best things to do in Delhi.
 Give a break to your diet routine and have some real spicy local food along the streets of Delhi.

 Trust me; only Delhi can provide you with the best chole bhature.
 The extra care and less soda ensure fluffy bhature making it the best street food in Delhi.Grab the best at: Giani’s di Hatti in Chandni Chowk, Roshan’s at Karol Bagh, Sita Ram at Paharganj, Nand ke Chole Bhature in Sadar Bazaar, Baba Nagpal Corner in Lajpat Nagar and Chache di Hatti in DU.